Web Analytics

 int idx = hash & (buckets.length - 1);

-// If the bucket is empty we simply insert the element and we break the loop
+// If the slot is empty, we simply insert the element

 if (null == buckets[idx]) {